Safety Infrastructure Improvement Programs

 Cable Median Barrier

 Cable median barriers are life-saving traffic devices for use in existing medians to prevent cross-over crashes.
 They are one of the most-effective safety measures deployed to protect motorists on highways.
-As of January 2016, there were 206 miles of cable median barrier installed throughout the state.
+As of December 2021, there were over 457 miles of cable median barrier installed in 38 counties throughout the state.

 Highway Safety Improvement Program